bk408/NetFlix-GPT/README.md

 - Bug Fix: Sign up user display name & profile picture update
 - Bug Fix: If the user is not logged in Redirect /browse to Login Page and vice-versa
 - unsubscribed to the onAuthStateChanged call back
+- Add hardcoded values to the constant file

 =